 My Athletic Background

-I had an active childhood, participating in a variety of sports but never seriously: cross country skiing, ice speed skating, board diving, ballroom and contemporary dancing.
-I got bored easily though.
+I had an active childhood, participating in a variety of sports but never seriously: cross country skiing, ice speed skating, springboard diving, ballroom and contemporary dancing.
+I got bored easily though and liked the variety of many physical engagements.
+My hero was Pippi Longstocking, the strongest girl in the world.
 I played violin and piano for 7 years and still love classical, orchestral, choral music.
-However I resented my violin training often because I had to sacrifice my gymnastics practice in favor of it - the hands must be soft and sensitive for such a delicate instrument and my teacher got angry if i got calluses or cuts on my hands.
-I stopped exercising in high school and got unfit. then i moved to israel and started going to a regular gym when i was 18. when i moved to NZ i continued going to regular gym as a uni student, and later became a personal trainer. i started toying with occasional crossfit-style workouts for some 6 months before i joined KiaKaha crossfit gym in may 2011.
-I have been training mainly crossfit-style since then..
+However I resented my violin training often because I eventually had to sacrifice my physical sports practice in favor of performances, orchestra and competitions - the hands must be soft and sensitive for such a delicate instrument and my teacher got angry if i got calluses or cuts on my hands.
+I stopped exercising in high school and got terribly unfit.
+Then i moved to Israel and started going to a regular gym when i was 18.
+I was actually inspired by Xena Warrior Princess which was at a time showing in my country.
+When i moved to NZ i remember not being able to do even one pushup, so I trained at home every day until i could do a couple dozen.
+Then started going to gym as a uni student, and later became a personal trainer.
+I started toying with occasional crossfit-style workouts for some 6 months before i joined KiaKaha crossfit gym in may 2011.
+I have been training mainly crossfit-style since then.. give or take a kettlebell or jump rope obsession.
+I joined Crossfit HPU in 2012, then LesMills and HPU joined forces and now I have the privilege and pleasure of working and training with the best coaches, athletes and people i have ever met.
+They inspire me every day.
 Crossfit is the only discipline so far that has kept my attention for so long.
-It is the all-encompassing nature of it that speaks to me, the functionality, the transfer into other disciplines, the community.
+It is the all-encompassing nature of it that speaks to me, the functionality, the transfer into other disciplines, the mental toughness is develops, the community.
 Love it.

 My Experience With CrossFit